joachimdalen/azdevops-work-item-wiki/marketplace/raw/README.md

 Work Item Link is a custom form control that needs to be added to the Work Item Form.
 It can be added on an existing page, or as a new tab.
 For how to do this, refer to the [official documentation](https://docs.microsoft.com/en-us/azure/devops/organizations/settings/work/custom-controls-process?view=azure-devops#add-a-field-level-contribution-or-custom-control).

-Wiki Url is the url to the wiki page, it should look something like: `https://dev.azure.com/organization/demo-project/_wiki/wikis/demo-project.wiki/1/This-is-a-page`
+- `Wiki Url` is the url to the wiki page, it should look something like: `https://dev.azure.com/organization/demo-project/_wiki/wikis/demo-project.wiki/1/This-is-a-page`
+- `Version Branch` is used when publishing the wiki from code.
+If your main branch is not `wikiMaster`, this field must be set to load links, images and attachments correctly.

 | ![Config one](marketplace/docs/images/control-config-1.png) | ![Config two](marketplace/docs/images/control-config-2.png) |
 | ----------------------------------------------------------- | ----------------------------------------------------------- |